 - Improve lives through neurofeedback and other brain regulation modalities

 - Encourage understanding of brain physiology and its impact on behavior

 - Promote scientific research and peer-reviewed publications

 - Provide information resources for the public and professionals

 - Develop clinical and ethical guidelines for the practice of applied neuroscience

 Image above: Past presidents of ISNR present at the 2015 conference.

-The International Society for Neuroregulation & Research (ISNR) is a membership organization that comprises people from many countries and various professional disciplines doing neurotherapy, neurofeedback training, and neurofeedback research.
+The International Society for Neuroregulation & Research (previously International Society for Neurofeedback & Research), or ISNR, is a membership organization that comprises people from many countries and various professional disciplines doing neurotherapy, neurofeedback training, and neurofeedback research.
 ISNR supports education and excellence in the field of neurofeedback training and neurotherapy and seeks the validation and acceptance of this discipline by a broad spectrum of society.

 Both the society and its members gladly cooperate with other like-minded organizations and individuals.
 Today, neurofeedback, also called EEG biofeedback or EEG operant conditioning, is the most commonly used form of neuronal regulation.
 It is often used in conjunction with other forms of biofeedback as well as with other professional services that its practioners are additionally qualified and licensed to render such as, psychology, medicine, clinical social work, nursing, education, and counseling.
 Persons who fit within this framework are cordially invited to submit an application for membership.